 Malfunctioning gas appliances can also produce a hazardous gas known as carbon monoxide.
 It replaces the oxygen in your bloodstream as you breathe it in, which causes your body to lose cells and tissue.

 A small amount of CO poisoning can result in headaches, nausea, dizziness, or even unconsciousness.
 Severe exposure can cause death, brain damage, or paralysis.

-Therefore, a Safe Gas engineer should service your gas appliances once a year for the best chances of preventing gas leaks.
+Therefore, a Safe Gas engineer should service your gas boiler or gas appliances once a year for the best chances of preventing gas leaks which more than makes a boiler service worth the cost.
 Call the Gas Emergency Service if you think your home has a gas leak to avoid dangers or health risks.